DGoettlich/history-llms/README.md

 1. We create fully time-locked models, i.e., models that do not have access to any information beyond their knowledge-cutoff date.
 2. We develop chatbots while minimizing interference with the normative judgments acquired during pretraining (“uncontaminated bootstrapping”).

-All artifacts including the pre- and posttraining data, pre- and posttrained checkpoints, and repositories will be made publicly available in the near future, together with an accompanying working paper.
-Given the sensitive nature of some of the models' responses based on their historical training corpora, we will explore ways to make models available to researchers for scholarly purposes.
+Artifacts, data, and repositories will be made available in the near future, together with an accompanying working paper.
+We want to make the models broadly accessible to researchers, teachers and - possibly behind a protective layer guarding against the most extreme toxic generations such as genocidal views - to the broader public.

 **We invite comments and suggestions on all aspects of this project.**